Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 • Because services are meant to encapsulate business logic and expose it as reusable components, SOA also makes it possible to achieve greater alignment with business processes.

-27. How do you manage technical debt within your architecture designs?
+27. How is technical debt managed within architecture designs?

 Ans:

-28. Discuss your experience with designing for cloud migration and hybrid cloud architectures.
+28. What experience is there with cloud migration and hybrid cloud architectures?

 Ans: